 4. Let the office be a source of laughter

-As the CEO or the founder, maintaining an uplifting atmosphere at work is one of your top jobs if you want to maintain the startup culture.
-Laughter keeps employees happy, and you don’t really have to be the one cracking the jokes, just make sure you create the environment that encourages employees to have fun, while still getting the work done.
+Most companies have a lot of fun together as startups but grow into dull corporations after a few years.
+As the CEO or the founder, maintaining an uplifting atmosphere at work is your responsibility if you want to maintain the startup culture.
+Laughter keeps employees happy, and you don’t have to be the one cracking the jokes.
+Just make sure you create an environment that encourages employees to have fun, while still getting work done.

 5. Hire right